 Some students complete the thesis track.
 A thesis is an original contribution to knowledge resulting from the systematic study of a significant problem or issue.
-A thesis track requires the student to secure agreement from a faculty member, with adequate funding to carry out the proposed research, to be the student's major professor.
+A thesis track is guaranteed with any MS program.
+It requires the student to secure agreement from a faculty member, with adequate funding to carry out the proposed research, to be the student's major professor.
 Students are not provided with a thesis advisor.
 Prior to beginning thesis research and registering for thesis credits, the student must write a proposal which must be approved by the student's major professor, committee, and the Director of Academic Programs, and be submitted to the Departmental Administrator in the Program Office.